Faysal Shayesteh: Pahang

 In July 2016, Shayesteh announced on Facebook that he joined Pahang.
 It was also announced that he will play with shirt number 10.
 After just 6 months he resigned with Pahang.

 Paykan

 In January 2017, Shayesteh signed a one-and-a-half-year contract with Paykan F.C. to becoming the first ever Afghan professional footballer in the Persian Gulf Pro League.

 Gokulam Kerala

 On 19 November 2017, Shayesteh moved to I-League and signed with Gokulam Kerala for a season, but appeared in a single match for the side.

 Lampang

 In June 2018, he moved to Thailand and signed with Thai League 2 side Lampang.

 VV DUNO

-In 2020, Shayesteh moved back to the Nederlands and joined VV DUNO in the Hoofdklasse.
+In 2020, Shayesteh moved back to the Netherlands and joined VV DUNO in the Hoofdklasse.

 Sreenidi Deccan

 In August 2022, I-League side Sreenidi Deccan announced the signing of Shayesteh for the 2022–23 season.
 He was part of team that earned qualification for 2023 Indian Super Cup.
 In the group stage opener, he scored a goal in their 1–1 draw with Bengaluru.
 They maintained their good form in second match when Sreenidi defeated Kerala Blasters by 2–0 on 12 April, but failed to progress to the semi-finals after 1–0 defeat to RoundGlass Punjab in last match.